 - Drinking peppermint tea or eating peppermint candies or taking sage can help you dry up quickly.

-In the perfect world every mama could wean gradually.
-If you’ve got a very abundant milk supplies you should wean very gradually if you can.
+In the perfect world, every mama could wean gradually.
+If you’ve got a very abundant milk supply you should wean very gradually if you can.
 This will help avoid plugged ducts or significant discomfort.

 Pain From Weaning

 It may not matter if you are weaning gradually or cold turkey, you may have some discomfort.
 If you are hurting these remedies may help: